Former assistant accuses exiled Chinese tycoon of rape in lawsuit

 In the civil complaint lodged with the New York Supreme Court on Monday, the 28-year-old woman said she was "lured" by the businessman, Guo Wengui, to New York under the guise of a one-week business trip.

 Instead, she was held "captive" and ultimately subjected to "repeated acts of mental cruelty and sexual violence", the suit says.
-She is seeking US$140 million (105.3 million pounds) in compensation.
+She is seeking US$140 million in compensation.

 Guo, who lives in New York, denied the accusation, describing it as "fake".